bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 Null is a BlitzMax Constant representing an empty Object reference.
 End Rem

+SuperStrict

 Type mytype
-	Field	atypevariable
+	Field atypevariable:Int
 End Type

 Global a:mytype

-if a=null Print "a is uninitialized" a=new mytype if a<>null Print "a is initialized"
+If a=Null Print "a is uninitialized" a=New mytype
+If a<>Null Print "a is initialized"
 ```

 ### `Byte`